SatyaManikantaKota1994/Zippy/README.md

 **Blender:**

 Blender is an open-source software currently in use by approximately 6,172 companies around the world including the majority from the education and tech industries.
-Facebook, Ubisoft, Walmart, Apple, Nvidia, and Apple are a few companies that use blender.
+Facebook, Ubisoft, Walmart, Apple, Nvidia, and Apple are a few companies that use Blender.

 Here is a comparison between Blender and Autodesk which is a pioneer in the animation industry https://comparisons.financesonline.com/autodesk-autocad-vs-blender